 Victims are evaluated at the time of their initial call/office visit and subsequent follow-up calls/office visits to ensure quality assistance is provided that meets the victim’s needs.
 Victim information is recorded on intake/assessment forms and follow-up service forms.
 Statistical data is recorded on a daily basis.
 Program standards are monitored on a monthly basis by the Project Manager.

 Beacon of Hope Crisis Center anticipates the following outcomes:

 Through the years, Beacon of Hope Crisis Center has witnessed many clients who have successfully achieved self-sufficiency and empowerment through our program services.
-The following are examples of our clients’ success stories:
+The following are a few testimonials: